-Gold - Trend Reversal More And More Likely
+Gold: Trend Reversal More And More Likely

 Looking ahead over the coming days and weeks, a continuation of the gold rally up to my original price target of US$1,800 is still possible.
 However, the risk/reward-ratio is now extremely unfavorable at current levels.
 In addition, the first reversal signals are beginning to appear on both the daily and weekly charts.

 In view of the completely ruined financial and economic system worldwide, you should still not give up a single physical ounce of silver or gold.
 This is your life insurance from now on.
 Nevertheless, we should be prepared for a major correction in the price of gold in the coming months.
 Given the many unknown variables, it is not possible to predict how severe this will ultimately be.
 A healthy relapse in the direction of US$1,350/1,400 would probably be the best thing for the gold price in the long term.
-Prices in the direction of USD$1,000 however are very unlikely at present.
+Prices in the direction of US$1,000, however, are very unlikely at present.
 In the best case, gold is already turning around US$1,550.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it.
 I have no business relationship with any company whose stock is mentioned in this article.